NESTLab/aws-deepracer/README.md

 ### Running the AWS DeepRacer using ARGoS controllers
 Here we use the example controller `deepracer_hello_world` provided in the [`argos3-deepracer`](https://github.com/NESTLab/argos3-deepracer) repository, where it has a corresponding configuration file `hello_world_config.argos` and the controller is given a `drhw` ID in the file.
 Then, to run the controller simply execute the following.
 ```
-# Start service to run all the ROS nodes (the ARGoS controller requires the ROS drivers)
+# Execute command to run all the driver nodes (the ARGoS controller requires the ROS drivers)
 start-ros-service <DESIRED-ROS-DOMAIN-ID> <EVO-OR-BASE-BOOL> # this runs the start-ros service

 # Run the controller
 cd ${HOME}/argos3-deepracer
 build/testing/deepracer_hello_world -c src/testing/hello_world_config.argos -i drhw
 ```
-When you're done with controller, you can kill the ROS nodes.
+When you're done with the controller, you can kill the ROS nodes.
 ```
 stop-ros-service
 ```